jvican/jvican.github.io/content/post/reduce-compile-times.md

 seems to have removed the log we saw before and some of the failed implicit searches from the flamegraph, but most of the other ones still persist.

 What is really going on?
-Our change fixed the unnecessary expansion for `Generic`, but there seems to be a more fundamental issue at play.
+Our modification fixed the unnecessary expansion for `Generic`, but there seems to be a more fundamental issue at play.

-#### Strict/Lazy don't like the aux pattern
+#### The Strict/Lazy macro doesn't like the aux pattern

 It took me a while to find out what was happening, though I couldn't come up with a fix in the compiler (where I think the real issue is -- though it's